amadeusprotocol/rs_node/docs/CONSENSUS.md

 the main source of truth for the current state of the blockchain.
 The contractstate is updated every time a new block is applied.
 The contractstate is stored in a dedicated column family in the RocksDB database, aka Fabric.
-When the blockchain starts, the special genesis entry is applied to form the initial contractstate.
+The special genesis entry is applied to form the initial contractstate to kickstart the blockchain.

 ## Entries

 Entries are blocks in the Amadeus blockchain.
 Every entry has the parent hash, height and slot number.
 The height indicates the position of the entry from the bottom, while the slot number indicates which trainer is responsible for this entry.
-Entries contain transactions that alter the contractstate.
+Entries contain transactions that modify the contractstate.
 Each transaction is transformed into a mutation and a reverse mutation.
 The mutations are applied to the contractstate when entries are applied, and the reverse mutations are applied when entries are rewound.

-The chain of entries forms a continuous ledger that consists of 2 main parts:
+The chain of entries forms a continuous immutable ledger that has a short mutable continuation at the top, as follows:

 - rooted part: the immutable chain that appends entries upon reaching consensus (BFT >=67%)